 Eligible healthcare expenses

 Use pre-tax dollars to pay for eligible healthcare expenses, not reimbursed by a medical plan.
 Common healthcare expenses are eligible for reimbursement from your Healthcare FSA, including deductibles, coinsurance, medical and dental copays and expenses above usual and customary limits, as well as out-of-pocket expenses on prescriptions, orthodontia, vision and hearing care.
 Certain over-the-counter medicines and drugs may qualify too.

-Starting in 2013, there are new rules about the amount ($2,500 limit) that can be contributed to a Healthcare FSA.
-The $2,500 limit on salary reduction contributions to a health FSA applies on an employee-by-employee basis.
-Thus, $2,500 (as indexed for inflation) is the maximum salary reduction contribution each employee may make for a plan year, regardless of the number of other individuals (for example, a spouse, dependents, or adult children) whose medical expenses are reimbursable under the employee's health FSA.
-Consistent with this rule, if each of two spouses is eligible to elect salary reduction contributions to an FSA, each spouse may elect to make salary reduction contributions of up to $2,500 (as indexed for inflation) to his or her health FSA, even if both participate in the same health FSA sponsored by the same employer.
+There are rules about the amount ($2,600 limit) that can be contributed to a Healthcare FSA.
+The $2,600 limit on salary reduction contributions to a health FSA applies on an employee-by-employee basis.
+Thus, $2,550 (as indexed for inflation) is the maximum salary reduction contribution each employee may make for a plan year, regardless of the number of other individuals (for example, a spouse, dependents, or adult children) whose medical expenses are reimbursable under the employee's health FSA.
+Consistent with this rule, if each of two spouses is eligible to elect salary reduction contributions to an FSA, each spouse may elect to make salary reduction contributions of up to $2,600 (as indexed for inflation) to his or her health FSA, even if both participate in the same health FSA sponsored by the same employer.
 Notice 2012-40 provides additional information about these rules.

 Note: Effective January 1, 2011, over-the-counter medicines and drugs (other than insulin) are no longer eligible for reimbursement under a Healthcare FSA unless prescribed by a medical practitioner.